Designing Satellite Constellations with ModelCenter

 Creating a seed satellite

-The Walker tool makes it easy to generate a Walker constellation.
+The Walker Tool, a satellite engineering tool, which is part of the SatPro capability, makes it easy to generate a Walker constellation.
 First, define a satellite with the characteristics and orbit you need.
-The original satellite that is used to create the Walker constellation is referred to as the "Seed" satellite.
+The original satellite that you defined is the seed satellite, and the satellites generated using the Walker tool are the children.

-6. Look at the Approximate Altitude: value of 400 km in the Position frame.
+7. Look at the Approximate Altitude value of 400 km in the Position panel.
 This will be discussed later in the tutorial.

 1. Insert a Sensor () object using the Define Properties () method.